jlandman/CSE517A-Application-Project/milestone_3/README.md

 Milestone 3
 ===========

 This milestone consisted of performing PCA on our dataset and comparing models built both with and without PCA having been performed on the data used for training.
 We used a stochastic gradient descent-based logistic regression classifier as basis for comparison for models.
+The full dataset was used to perform cross-validation on all models.

 We built models using 2-component PCA and 3-component PCA in addition to our regular SGD logistic regression classifier.
 Visualizations of the new feature spaces can be found below: